|

 applicability of various field and laboratory data collection methods.

-supporting engineering decision making and report presentation.
+decision-making and report presentation.

-the process of design and engineering problem solving.
+of design and engineering problem-solving.

-- To increase the group problem solving skills of the student.
+- To increase the group problem-solving skills of the student.

 Course Learning Outcomes